Roof Tile Repairs and Replacement

 FALL FROM HEIGHT RESCUE: Call 000 immediately.
 Do NOT move injured person unless in immediate danger.
 If worker suspended in harness, initiate rescue within 15 minutes to prevent suspension trauma.
 Maintain communication with casualty.
 Keep warm and monitor breathing.

 SUSPENDED WORKER RESCUE: Time critical - rescue must occur within 15 minutes.
 Use pre-planned rescue method (ladder rescue, rescue descent device).
-Once rescued, position casualty with legs bent (W position) to prevent orthostatic shock.
-Seek medical attention even if worker appears uninjured.
+Once rescued, place the worker in a flat / supine position (or recovery position if unconscious and breathing) per ANZCOR Guideline 9.1.5.
+Earlier advice to keep the rescued worker in a W-position to prevent orthostatic shock has been retracted as it lacks evidence and may be harmful.
+Seek medical attention even if the worker appears uninjured.

 ASBESTOS DISTURBANCE: If asbestos-containing material is accidentally disturbed: STOP all work immediately.
 Leave the area.
 Do not attempt to clean up.
 Wet the material if safe to do so.
 Seal off the area.
 Contact supervisor and licensed asbestos removalist.
 Anyone potentially exposed should record details for health monitoring.